About Prof. Andrew M. Janczak

 Research Interests

-My research explores the behavioural and physiological foundations of animal welfare, with a particular focus on tail biting in pigs, stress indicators in poultry, and cognitive processes in both fish and birds.
-I am increasingly interested in applying artificial intelligence in research and teaching — for example, using AI to interpret emotional valence and contextual meaning in pig vocalisations — and I am a member of the fdk.ai network.
+My research explores the behavioural and physiological foundations of animal welfare, with a particular focus on tail biting in pigs, behavioural development in poultry, and cognitive processes in both fish and birds.
+I am increasingly interested in applying artificial intelligence in research and teaching — for example, using AI to interpret emotional valence and contextual meaning in pig vocalisations .